MrBertieG/pic-shack-p5/README.md

 ## <a name="seo">7.
 Search Engine Optimasation</a>

-For the SEO optimasation I have used words such as art, prints,  newest prints, design trends, abstract design, real shots, animated, new prints arrivals.
+For the SEO optimaiztion I have used words such as art, prints,  newest prints, design trends, abstract design, real shots, animated, new prints arrivals.

 The website has also a sitemap generated with an [XML generator](https://www.xml-sitemaps.com/).
 I have also created a policy page using [PolicyMaker](https://policymaker.io/).